-IMT Assignment
+• IMT Assignment

-- If an IMT is to be assigned, the dispatch center will generally submit the "Initial" and any "Updated" ICS-209's until the IMT is in place and has assumed command. - The dispatch center will need to give "ADS (Authoritative Data Source)" in WildCAD to the SIT209 Application for the period the IMT is in place. - If an IMT remains assigned past the containment date, an ICS-209 will continue to be submitted by the IMT until the IMT transfers command at which time the receiving command (i.e., dispatch center/district/field office, etc.) will continue ICS-209 submissions. - While an IMT is assigned, the dispatch center is responsible for receiving and entering daily acreage updates into the SIT application (i.e., Daily Fire Statistics tab).
+- If an IMT is to be assigned, the dispatch center will generally submit the "Initial" and any "Updated" ICS-209's until the IMT is in place and has assumed command. - The dispatch center will need to give "ADS (Authoritative Data Source)" in WildCAD-E to the SIT209 Application for the period the IMT is in place. - If an IMT remains assigned past the containment date, an ICS-209 will continue to be submitted by the IMT until the IMT transfers command at which time the receiving unit (i.e., dispatch center/district/field office, etc.) will continueICS-209 submissions or submit a final ICS-209. - While an IMT is assigned, the dispatch center is responsible for receiving and entering daily acreage updates into the SIT application (i.e., Daily Fire Statistics tab). - If an IMT departs before 100% containment or completion, daily submission of the ICS-209 will be continued by the dispatch center (district/field office) until the incident is declared 100% contained or completed.
+If needed, the dispatch center can call the NR Intelligence Coordinator(s) and negotiate an alternative schedule.

-• If an IMT departs before 100% containment, daily submission of the ICS-209 will be continued by the dispatch center (district/field office) until the incident is declared 100% contained.
+Note: When greater sage-grouse habitat is burned or threatened by wildland fire, the following documentation should be included on ICS-209 in accordance with National Multi-Agency Coordinating Group (NMAC) Correspondence #2015-7.
+Reference the NMAC #2015-

-Note: When greater sage-grouse habitat is burned or threatened by wildland fire, the following documentation should be included on ICS-209 in accordance with National Multi-Agency Coordinating Group (NMAC) Correspondence #2015-7 dated June 23, 2015 and the Office of Wildland Fire (OWF) Policy Memorandum #2015-007:
+7 correspondence dated June 23, 2015 or the Office of Wildland Fire (OWF) Policy Memorandum #2015-007: